 1.9 Does CD-i support Full Screen video?

 The basic CD-i specification allows a CD-i player to display full screen animations in 128 colors over a 16.7 million color background, or play partial screen moving video in a lower framerate in 16.7 million colors, both with accompanying sound.
 However, these capabilities are extended when a Digital Video cartridge is placed in the player.
-In this case, the player is able to display full-screen, full moving 30 fps video in 16.7 million colors according to the MPEG-1 standard.
+In this case, the player is able to display full-screen, full moving 30 fps video in 16.7 million colors in up to 384x280 (non-interlaced only) resolution, according to the MPEG-1 standard.
 Although Digital Video is not a part of CD-i's basic specification, it is generally considered to be a "must-have" extension to a CD-i player since it adds an enormous audiovisual performance boost to the system.
 Digital Video is specified as an optional extension in chapter 9 of the Green Book.

 1.10 What disc types can be played on a CD-i player?

 In general, a CD-i player only plays discs that incorporate a dedicated application program that was designed for CD-i's operating system and hardware components.
 For some disc types, such as Video-CDs, Photo-CDs and CD-BGM, this CD-i application is a mandatory part of the disc's specification.
 This means that in order for a Video-CD to bear the Video-CD logo, it must contain a CD-i application, and it must be able to be played back on a CD-i player.
 Next to this, the CD-i standard requires the player to be able to play back standard CD-Audio discs.
 Most players (including all Philips consumer models) are able to display the graphic contents of CD+Graphics discs, although this is not a requirement of the CD-i standard.